ZackS13/Respiratory_screen/README.md

 # Respiratory_screen
 This project selects 130 patients with potentially persistent or worsened respiratory symptoms due to COVID-19 based on EHR records.
-It takes in two CSV files with specific specifications listed below.
-It produces 3 tables for analysis and chart review.
+It takes in two CSV files (with specific specifications in a separate Word file) and produces 3 tables for analysis and chart review, and an UpSet Plot

 In order to run this script the institution needs to have two CSV files.
 The first csv_patient_list should be arranged in the following way: